Absolutely, but only if you care whether you live or die.

 The carrier and plates are usually sold separately, although you could buy everything as a set.
 If you buy them separately, figure out what size plates you need first.

-Unless you’re very small or extremely large, medium sized plates are what you will need.
+Unless you’re very small or extremely large, you probably need medium size plates.

 80% of people use medium (10 inches x 12 inches).

-If this is you, get a plate carrier with pockets designed for that size.
+If you fall into this category, get a carrier with pockets designed for that plate size!

 If you’re smaller than 5’6, consider small plates (8 inches x 10 inches).